MaulanaFatullah/inBeach/README.md

 inBeach is website about Indonesia Tour and Travel, my website provide information for tourist and domestic people to get some information about surfing, daytrips, island, etc.
 I got the articles from various sources such as https://www.viator.com/ and https://www.indonesia.travel/.
 And my images from https://www.flaticon.com and https://www.freepik.com/.
 I've included the sources in file named "content-source.txt".

-Please contact me if you have any suggestions or comments.
+Please contact me if you have any suggestions or comments, i'd love to have you chat with me.

 Contact info :
 - Facebook  : https://bit.ly/3Dal9kI